sozraheem/thesis_2025/ERP_analysis_code/patient_pipeline/notes/extra/p1_dataset_notes.md

 ## Sources

-Some code snippets used in this thesis were adapted from the BCI Bachelor Course at Radboud University, developed by Michael Tangermann and Jordy Thielen.
+Some code snippets used in this repository were adapted from the BCI Bachelor Course at Radboud University, developed by Michael Tangermann and Jordy Thielen.
 I gratefully acknowledge the use of these resources in the implementation of my work.

 [1] M. Musso et al., “Aphasia recovery by language training using a brain–computer interface: a proof-of-concept study,” Brain Communications, vol. 4, no. 1, p. fcac008, Feb.
 2022, doi: 10.1093/braincomms/fcac008.